Freedom of religion in Burkina Faso: Legal and policy framework

 The Constitution provides freedom of expression in publications and broadcasts, including those by religious groups, unless the judicial system determines that such expression is harming public order or committing slander; the judicial system has never made such a determination.
 The Government did not deny a publishing or broadcasting license to any religious group that requested one during the period covered by this report.

 Religious organizations operate under the same regulatory framework for publishing and broadcasting rights as other entities.
 The Ministry of Security has the right to request samples of proposed publications and broadcasts to verify that they are in accordance with the stated nature of the religious group; however, there were no reports that religious broadcasters experienced difficulties with this regulation.
 Additionally, the Government does not grant special tax preferences to religious organizations operating print or broadcast media.

 Foreign missionary groups operate freely and face few, if any, restrictions; however, missionary groups occasionally faced complicated bureaucratic procedures in pursuit of particular activities.

 Public schools do not offer religious instruction.
 Muslim, Catholic, and Protestant groups operate primary and secondary schools.
 Although school officials have to submit the names of their directors to the Government and register their schools, religious or otherwise, the Government does not appoint or approve these officials.

 The Government does not fund religious schools or require them to pay taxes unless they conduct for-profit activities.
 The Government reviews the curriculum of religious schools to ensure that they offer the full standard academic curriculum.
 The Government, however, does not interfere with the curriculum of supplemental classes offered by private schools, such as classes on the Bible or the Qur'an.

 The government taxes religious groups only if they engage in commercial activities, such as farming or dairy production.

-Restrictions on religious freedom

-Government policy and practice contributed to the generally free practice of religion.

-There were no reports of religious prisoners or detainees in the country.